AYOUBnsr/AD-Lab-Build/README.md

 Installed Windows 10 Pro (Home edition can't join a domain — this matters) on both `WS-A` and `WS-B`.
 During setup, chose "Set up for an organization" → "Domain join instead" to skip creating a Microsoft account and land on a local account instead.

-Each workstation then needed its DNS pointed at the domain controller's IP manually (`Network Adapter → IPv4 Properties → Preferred DNS server`), since a domain can't be discovered without DNS resolution to it.
-Verified reachability with a simple `ping` to the DC before attempting to join.
+Each workstation then needed its DNS pointed at the domain controller's IP (`10.0.2.3`) manually (`Network Adapter → IPv4 Properties → Preferred DNS server`), since a domain can't be discovered without DNS resolution to it.
+Verified reachability with `ping 10.0.2.3` before attempting to join.

 ### 6. Joining the domain